mehdizoghinia/Ml_Projects/README.md

 # Ml_Projects

+Here is three small projects i have done for the course of research topic at Bishop's.

 SL_Final_2.ipynb : Human Activity Recognition using Smartphone Dataset

 The smartphone dataset consists of fitness activity recordings of 30 people captured